unik-name/docs.unikname.network/docs/cli.md

 ### Autocompletion for Bash and Zsh

-UNS CLI Autocomplete helps you complete command and flag names when you press the tab key.
+UNIKNAME CLI Autocomplete helps you complete command and flag names when you press the tab key.
-CLI Autocomplete completes all of the commands in the UNS CLI and will automatically support new commands as they are added.
+CLI Autocomplete completes all of the commands in the UNIKNAME CLI and will automatically support new commands as they are added.
 You can also complete values for some flags and args—including apps, pipelines and config vars.

 #### Installing Autocomplete